Machinery and Equipment Manufacturers Association: Organization

-VDMA is a registered association based in Frankfurt am Main, Germany, and comprises six regional subsidiaries, seven representative offices in foreign countries and 37 trade associations.
-VDMA was founded in 1892 and celebrated its 125-year anniversary in 2017.
+VDMA is a registered association based in Frankfurt, Germany, and comprises six regional subsidiaries.
+In addition, there are three subdivisions outside Germany (Benelux, Italy, Austria).
+Outside Europe, the VDMS operates seven foreign offices.
+The VDMA also comprises 35 specialist associations.
+Member companies within these associations focus on specific industries, technologies, and topics.
+Two standards committees are located under the umbrella of the association, which also has four subsidiaries (legal form: GmbH).

 The strategic positioning and operative leadership of VDMA are the responsibility of the Executive Directorate.
 The Association is headed by a Board of Chairmen comprising three elected company representatives.
 The President is elected every three years and cannot be re-elected.
 A Restricted Board and a Main Board with company representatives from mechanical and plant engineering act as advisory committees for the Board of Chairmen.